Soccer-Milan ease past 10-man Slavia Prague, West Ham secure record win | Sports-Games

 Soccer-Milan ease past 10-man Slavia Prague, West Ham secure record win

+It doesn't seem like anything too worrying, let's see how she reacts tomorrow," Pioli said.
 West Ham overwhelmed Freiburg 5-0 thanks to goals from Lucas Paqueta, Jarrod Bowen, Aaron Cresswell and a brace from Mohammed Kudus to claim their biggest win in a major European competition and send them into the last eight 5-1 on aggregate.
-Benfica clinched their quarter-final spot with a 1-0 victory over Scottish side Rangers courtesy Rafa Silva's strike in the 66th minute which secured a 3-2 aggregate win.

 AC Milan eased into the Europa League quarter-finals with a 3-1 victory at 10-man Slavia Prague on Thursday to secure a 7-3 aggregate win as West Ham United crushed German side Freiburg in a record triumph.